borispovod/crypti-dapps-docs/EnvironmentSetup.md

   vagrant init ubuntu/trusty32
   ```

-4. Open and edit the file name `Vagrantfile` as follows:
+4. Open and edit the file named `Vagrantfile` as follows:

   ```
   Vagrant.configure(2) do |config|